stripe2933/mipmap/README.md

 ./mipmap <image-path> <output-dir>
 ```

-The input image dimension must be power of 2, and its size must be at least `32x32`.
+The input image dimensions must be a power of 2, with a minimum size of `32x32`.

-In output directory, three files (`blit.png`, `compute_per_level_barriers.png`, `compute_subgroup.png`) will be generated.
-Each file corresponds to their generation method, respectively.
+In the output directory, three files (`blit.png`, `compute_per_level_barriers.png`, `compute_subgroup.png`) will be generated.
+Each file corresponds to its respective generation method.

 ## How does it work?